-Clark Dietz developed a conceptual design report and preliminary design drawings for the expansion of this water treatment plant from 4 MGD to 6 MGD.
+Clark Dietz developed a conceptual design report and preliminary design drawings for water supply improvements (expansion) of the Mount Vernon water treatment plant from 4 MGD to 6 MGD.
 The recommended improvements included:

 - Demolition of the existing raw intake equipment and installation of two 18-inch intake pipes with screening assemblies and two chemical feed lines, raw water intake structure with pumps, controls, electrical gear, chemical system, electrical building, and a 20-inch raw water line.

 - Addition of a new 2 MGD treatment train consisting of two flocculation tanks and mixers, one Lamella plate settler, one receiving tank, a 12-inch raw water influent line, a 6-inch backwash recycle to the treatment train, and filter transfer pump.

 - Addition of two new Siemens Trident Filters, new filter building, internal and external connections to pretreated water, backwash supply water and treated water, air, backwash waste and recycle.

 - No modifications were required to clear well and chlorination.